SyntaxDevTeam/FormatterX/README.md

 4. 🛠️ Adjust the settings as needed.
 5. 🎉 Enjoy advanced text formatting on your server!

+## 🤔 Why Choose FormatterX?
+What sets FormatterX apart from numerous other plugins of this type?
+Primarily, the lack of restrictions in using different formats allows you to freely mix styles without worrying that they won't be properly formatted in the chat!
+Most plugins have an issue where, when you try to use `&7` codes and MiniMessage format `<bold><red>` simultaneously, the latter always dominates, and the rest aren't translated into appropriate colors or formats.
+For example: `<&fHello &leveryone! <green>We have a wonderful %dayplugin_day% day &rfor mining &#FFCF00Diamonds!`.
+Our plugin, FormatterX, handles even such a mix of formats!

+Moreover, other plugins partially use built-in methods from server engines to handle certain content, complicating matters with custom builds or different forks of a given engine.
+We have completely solved this problem by becoming independent of such methods while maintaining the same, and often better, performance!

 ## 📝 Summary
-The plugin provides versatile tools for text formatting, allowing complete customization of message appearance on a Minecraft server.
+FormatterX provides versatile tools for text formatting, allowing complete customization of message appearance on a Minecraft server.
 With support for multiple formats and integrations with popular plugins, it is an essential solution for any server administrator!